dart-lab/manual/docs/community-outreach.md

 _by Holly Sutherland_

 Community groups you’re actively involved with can now use selected University rooms, free of charge, during the evening.
 This is an approved process which means everyone is insured and safe.
-If you know of a group which could benefit from this, please put them in touch with **Anne Douglas on a.douglas@ed.ac.uk, 0131 651 5000.**
+If you know of a group which could benefit from this, please put them in touch with **Anne Douglas on** [**a.douglas@ed.ac.uk**](a.douglas@ed.ac.uk)**, 0131 651 5000.**

 **What’s on offer right now:**